rosyberti/website/python-course/logical-operators-if-statements-practice-problems.md

 ---
 layout: page
-title: Practice Problems: Logical Operations and If Statements
+title: 'Practice Problems: Logical Operations and If Statements'
 ---

 It's now time for some practice problems!
 See below for details on how to proceed.